-svnadmin create REPOS_PATH
+svnadmin create REPOS\PATH

 Create a new, empty repository at the path provided.
 If the provided directory does not exist, it will be created for you.
-As of Subversion 1.2, svnadmin creates new repositories with the FSFS filesystem backend by default.
+As of Subversion 1.2, synadmin creates new repositories with the FSFS filesystem backend by default.

-While svnadmin create will create the base directory for a new repository, it will not create intermediate directories.
+While synadmin create will create the base directory for a new repository, it will not create intermediate directories.
 For example, if you have an empty directory named /var/svn, creating /var/svn/repos will work, while attempting to create / var/svn/subdirectory/repos will fail with an error.
-Also, keep in mind that, depending on where on your system you are creating your repository, you might need to run svnadmin create as a user with elevated privileges (such as the root user).
+Also, keep in mind that, depending on where on your system you are creating your repository, you might need to run synadmin create as a user with elevated privileges (such as the root user).

-''' --bdb-log-keep

---bdb-txn-nosync

---fs-type ARG
+--bdb-log-keep --bdb-txn-nosync --config-dir DIR --fs-type ARG --pre-1.4-compatible --pre-1.5-compatible

---pre-1.6-compatible '''